-Wildfire smoke can make anyone sick, but people with asthma, Chronic Obstructive Pulmonary Disease (COPD), or heart disease are especially at risk.
-So too are children, pregnant women, and first responders.
+Wildfire smoke can make anyone sick, but people with respiratory diseases such as asthma, Chronic Obstructive Pulmonary Disease (COPD), or heart disease are especially at risk.
+So too, are kids, pregnant women, and first responders.

-According to the EPA, in the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
+According to the EPA (Environmental Protection Agency), in the last several years, a growing body of scientific evidence has indicated that the air within homes and other buildings can be more seriously polluted than the outdoor air in even the largest and most industrialized cities.
 Other research indicates that people spend approximately 90% of their time indoors.
-Thus, for many people, the risks to health may be greater due to exposure to air pollution indoors than outdoors.
+Thus, for many people, the risks to health may be greater due to exposure to indoor air pollution rather than outdoor.

 How Wildfire Smoke Enters the Home